MatthijsvdWielen/firely-docs-simplifier/data_governance_and_quality_control/simplifierPackageFeeds.rst

 Current limitations and restrictions
 --------------------
-It is no longer possible to create private packages from public Simplifier projects.
-For non-sensitive packages for review we recommend using semver labels like `-alpha` and unlisting packages afterwards.
+It is not possible to create a private package from a public Simplifier project.
+You can either make your project private to create a private release.
+Or, if your release does not need to be private but you just want to signal to your users it is not a stable release, we recommend using semver labels like ``-alpha`` and potentially unlisting packages afterwards.

-Private package publication and installation with Firely Terminal is temporarily unavailable.
+Private package publication and installation with Firely Terminal is temporarily unavailable, but will be brought back soon!